AndrewEsenin/Dynamic_Triangulation_Documentation/README.md

 https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/8f0863f2-b76f-4612-ae97-04b5d8c074e7

 <br />
 If you want to use Dynamic Triangulation at runtime, you can do the following:
 Create a new BP_DT_Runtime using the Spawn Actor from Class function, and connect this node to the Begin Play event (for example in Player Controller).
+Then call the DrawPoly function.

 ![Scr_04](https://github.com/AndrewEsenin/Dynamic_Triangulation_Documentation/assets/150374215/ae0272d2-fed1-4928-9b75-6b74cf4b465e)